 It’s the first time a European auto supplier or automaker has agreed to source rare earths from within the region.
-Rare earth metals like as neodymium, which are utilised in the majority of permanent magnet electric motors produced today, are now controlled by China.
+Rare earth metals like as neodymium, which are utilized in the majority of permanent magnet electric motors produced today, are now controlled by China.

 As it works for carbon neutrality, the EU is attempting to reduce its reliance on China for metals, which are also used in wind turbines.

-REEtec of Norway has agreed to supply Schaeffler with rare earth oxides for a five-year period.
+Retek of Norway has agreed to supply Schaeffler with rare earth oxides for a five-year period.

 Daimler, Volkswagen Group, Volvo, ZF Friedrichshafen, and Robert Bosch are among the automakers and suppliers ramping up production to help Europe’s electrification effort.

 As it prepares to roll out more vehicles from its EQ sub brand, Daimler has begun manufacturing of its full-electric EQC SUV in Bremen, Germany, and will soon begin production of batteries at German plants in Sindelfingen and Untertuer kheim, as well as Jawar, Poland.

 The EQV van, which will be constructed in Vitoria, Spain, will be part of the lineup extension.